isomerpages/nlb-biblioasia/_oct-2009/The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post war.md

 Aprodicio A. Laquian, “Slums and Squatters in South and Southeast Asia,” in [_Urbanisation and National Development_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=467809), ed.
 Leo Jakobson and Ved Prakas (Beverly Hills: Sage Publications, 1971), 183–204.
 (Call no. RCLOS 301.3630959 JAK)

-Ceinwen Giles, “The Autonomy of Thai Housing Policy,” _Habitat International_, 27, no. 2 (June 2003), 227–44.
+Ceinwen Giles, “The Autonomy of Thai Housing Policy,” _Habitat International_ 27, no. 2 (June 2003): 227–44.

 Centre for Social Action (Bangalore, India), _India’s Growing Slums_ (Bangalore: Centre for Social Action, 2000)